×

 The challenges of managing hazardous materials in logistics

-Regulations: The essential framework for your activity
+Regulations: The essential framework for your business

-The CLP regulation: Classification, Labelling and Packaging
+The CLP Regulation: Classification, Labelling and Packaging

 • Classify substances and mixtures according to the hazards they present (physical, health, environmental).